 ”.

-7 On the date as at which this compilation was prepared, the Censorship Amendment Act 2006 s.
-3-6, Pt.
-2, 3 and 5 had not come into operation.
-They read as follows:
+7 The Censorship Amendment Act 2006 s.
+4(3) and (4) read as follows:

 “

-3. The Act amended

-The amendments in this Act are to the Censorship Act 1996 unless otherwise indicated.

-4. Section 1 amended, consequential amendments, transitional and validation

-(1) Section 1 is amended by deleting “Censorship” and inserting instead —

-“

-Classification (Publications, Films and Computer Games) Enforcement

-”.

-(2) Schedule 1 sets out consequential amendments.

 (3) A reference in any Act or regulation to the “Censorship Act 1996” shall, unless the context otherwise requires, be read and construed as a reference to the Classification (Publications, Films and Computer Games) Enforcement Act 1996.

 (4) The reference in the Community Protection (Offender Reporting) Act 2004 Schedule 2 or the Working with Children (Criminal Record Checking) Act 2004 Schedule 2 to the Classification (Publications, Films and Computer Games) Enforcement Act 1996 is taken to include, and always to have included, a reference to the Censorship Act 1996.